supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-06-loyalty-revolution.md

 **John**: "You mentioned you can track retention rates and know that they jump 13-15% if season pass holders visit two more times than average.
 How does the loyalty program specifically target that behavior?"

-**Tim**: "Tyler, you mentioned in the pre-call there were 'a lot of people arguing' during implementation.
+**Tim**: "Tyler, when it comes to implementing such a bri.
 Without naming names, what were the biggest internal resistance points?"

 **John**: "You forced yourselves into a very short timeline – February decision to July launch.
 Looking back, what would you do differently?"